Ron: ...What's the difference?

 This trope is often times Played for Laughs.
 Where there would originally be a Meaningful Rename, the character's new name is basically what they always had before.
 Usually, there is a reaction from others as to the pointlessness of the new name.
 Compare This Is My Name on Foreign, which may even be this if the foreign name is similar enough, like Robert becoming Roberto.

 - In one episode of Pokémon anime, when Ash Ketchum needs a fake name, he sees Pikachu with a bottle of ketchup, and almost takes the name Ash Ketchup.
 He eventually comes up with "Tom Ato".

 - In the English translation of the Pokémon Adventures manga, Yellow attempts to go under the fake name of "Amarillo del Bosque Verde".
 Nobody is fooled, as they figure out that that's Spanish for "Yellow of the Viridian Forest".
 (In the original Japanese, she didn't even try any aliases.)

 - One of the ways JoJo's Bizarre Adventure sets apart the Part 1 and Part 3 versions of Dio Brando is by referring to the former as Dio Brando (written normally and using his full name) and to the latter as DIO (in all caps and excluding his family name).

 - Three different Robins have gone by the name Red Robin.

-- Pre Crisis Superboy renamed himself Superman while he was in college as shown in the miniseres Superman: The Secret Years.
+- Pre-Crisis Superboy renamed himself Superman while he was in college as shown in the miniseries Superman: The Secret Years.

 - Lampshaded in the first The Stainless Steel Rat book, when the protagonist manages to find Angelina: